BG3-Community-Library-Team/bg3-community/test/alitheas-apothecary/wip.md

 For your own mods, you’ll want to make sure this number is unique, sequential, and is tied to the same MapValue number and placement in the TimelinePhases and Phases sections, respectively.
 You'll also want to make sure all elements you add for your dialogue node have the same PhaseIndex, so they'll be grouped together, and play properly as a unit.

 And again, the first dialogue node on the timeline will not have a PhaseIndex listed for its components!
-Its PhaseIndex number is actually 0, but, being at the start of the timeline, the game’s code doesn’t require it to be listed.
+Its PhaseIndex number is 0, but, being at the start of the timeline, the game’s code doesn’t require it to be listed.

 #### StartTime and EndTime: